Greater Nepal: Official positions

 No king of Nepal has ever discussed or approved of the concept of "Greater Nepal".
 However, upon forming a coalition government after the 2008 Nepalese Constituent Assembly election, the leader of the Communist Party of Nepal (Maoist) and then-prime minister Pushpa Kamal Dahal (popularly known as "Prachanda") stated that the 1950 Indo-Nepal Treaty of Peace and Friendship would be "scrapped".
 However, the matter was pursued no further.
 He resigned nine months later for other reasons.
 Late Nepali Prime Minister Girija Prasad Koirala called the idea of Greater Nepal "a product of unstable minds".
 According to Kanak Mani Dixit, as of 1993, the mainstream Left of Nepal appears ambivalent: "They like the concept but are unwilling to do anything about it."

 In 2023 when the Mauryan Empire mural in India's new Parliament building appeared in the newspapers, some politicians of the ruling Bharatiya Janata Party started branding it an Akhand Bharat map.
-The fact that included some Nepalese towns such as Lumbini and Kapilavastu produced consternation in Nepal.
+The fact that included some Nepalese towns such as Lumbini produced consternation in Nepal.
 The mayor of Kathmandu, Balen Shah placed a map of Greater Nepal in his office as a protest.